 SAVE THE TICK.
-If you want to send it for testing (not generally recommended) place it in a small sealed ziplock bag with a very slightly damp cotton ball (not wet).
+If you want to send it for testing place it in a small sealed ziplock bag with a very slightly damp cotton ball (not wet).
 Keep it in the refrigerator until you are ready to ship it.
-Remember- testing a tick does not guarantee the organisms in it will be detected, or that the infectious organisms were passed to you.
+Remember- testing a tick does not guarantee the organisms it harbors will be detected, or if any or all of the infectious organisms were passed to you.

 OK, I WAS BITTEN- NOW WHAT?

 ARE YOU THIS KIND OF TICK, OR THAT KIND OF TICK?
 Some medical professionals may still want to see the tick that bit you before prescribing antibiotic treatment.
-You need to know that it doesn't matter what kind (species) of tick got you or how long it was attached, or its percentage of engorgement to determine if you were potentially exposed to diseases.
-All species of ticks can carry one or more known disease organisms, especially in areas highly endemic for Lyme disease.
-Remember- Lyme disease isn't found "only" in deer ticks and RMSF isn't found "only" in lone star ticks, as some may still believe.
+You need to know that it doesn't matter what kind (species) of tick bit you or how long it was attached, or its percentage of engorgement to determine if you were potentially exposed to disease causing organisms.
+All species of ticks can carry one or more known disease organisms.
+In fact, a 2014 study by Michael Cook reports the transmission times are not what has been theorized in the past- they are much shorter.

 Lyme, Bartonella, Babesiosis, Ehrlichiosis, Rocky Mountain Spotted Fever, Anaplasmosis, Mycoplasma and STARI are some of the many diseases ticks can carry and pass to humans and pets.
-Doxycycline, prescribed for an adequate length of time, is currently the preferred treatment (barring any contra-indicators, such as young age, allergy, etc) for adults.
-Doxycycline will address most of the known bacterial infections carried by ticks.
-(Babesiosis is not a bacterial infection, so it is one of the exceptions.)
+Doxycycline, prescribed for an adequate length of time, is currently the preferred treatment (barring any contra-indicators, such as young age, allergy, etc.).
+Doxycycline will address most of the common bacterial infections carried by ticks.
+Babesiosis is not caused by a bacteria, so it is one of the exceptions.

 NO ONE LIKES TO TAKE MEDICINE!

 CAUTIONARY ADVISE WHILE ON ANTIBIOTICS.
 Avoid sun exposure while being treated.
-Sunburns can occur very quickly while taking antibiotics and for an undetermined time after you've stopped taking them.
+Sunburns can occur very quickly while taking antibiotics and may continue for an undetermined time after you've stopped taking them.
 Read all literature that comes with your prescribed medications.
 If you have any questions contact your pharmacist or doctor.
 You may want to avoid using calcium products (milk, cheese, supplements including Tums, Rolaids, etc) when taking your antibiotics as they have been reported to slightly decrease the ability of the antibiotic to be absorbed.